-The forestry industry needs to attract new entrants into the sector as the current workforce is ageing and reducing in size.
+The forest industry needs to attract new entrants into the sector as the current workforce is ageing.
 The employment opportunities within the sector should be highlighted and promoted as attractive career options.
-Skills Development Scotland (SDS) is currently developing a skills plan for the forestry sector, exploring the opportunities for shared apprenticeship models, career awareness, creation of a new ambassador's network and creation of new materials to promote modern apprenticeships.
+Skills Development Scotland (SDS) is currently developing a skills plan for the forestry sector, exploring the opportunities for shared apprenticeship models, career awareness, creation of a network of industry ambassadors' and creation of new materials to promote modern apprenticeships.
 The timber industry could encourage recruitment by working with local schools and higher education providers to highlight the opportunities in forestry, sawmilling, timber frame building, joinery and woodfuel.
-Forestry related courses are taught at the Scottish School of Forestry at Balloch.
+Educational providers should be encouraged and supported to maintain and expand forestry related courses to provide local education opportunities to meet the industry's increasing demand for skilled people.